mainnet-cash/mainnet-docs/docs/src/chips.md

 In addition to both non-fungible and fungible tokens, the design allows for cross-contract communication, or the ability to create messages that can be read by other contracts.
 This opens an exciting realm of possibilities as outlined in the [examples](https://github.com/bitjson/cashtokens/blob/master/examples.md#usage-examples) section of the CHIP.

-#### Maintenance & Future support
+#### Maintenance & Possible Implementation

-From a maintenance perspective, the core dependencies of mainnet-js (libauth, electron-cash, CashScript, fulcrum and BCHN) have all chosen to support CashTokens in May 2022, making it clear that mainnet.cash could implement CashTokens without making significant changes to dependencies or existing code.
+From a maintenance perspective, the core dependencies of mainnet-js (libauth, electron-cash, CashScript, fulcrum and BCHN) have all chosen to support CashTokens in May 2022, making it clear that mainnet.cash could implement CashTokens without making significant changes to dependencies.

-The design of the current proposal differs from earlier token schemes which risked burning tokens in wallet software which was not token aware.
+Implementation of CashTokens in mainnet.cash would depend on adoption or impact of those features.
+The design of the current CashToken proposal differs from earlier token schemes which risked burning tokens in wallet software which was not token aware.

 Thankfully with CashTokens: